This post contains affiliate links. For more information, please read our disclosure policy.

 Spend An Afternoon in The Center of The City

-If you want to go people watching in Kiev, then you should head to Maidan Nezalezhnosti.
+If you want to go people-watching in Kiev, then you should head to Maidan Nezalezhnosti.
 Maidan Nezalezhnosti, or internationally known as Independence Square, is one of the most important historical sites in Kiev.
-Often commonly called Maidan, the Independence Square regularly becomes the venue of political rallies and protests.
+Often commonly called Maidan, Independence Square regularly becomes the venue of political rallies and protests.

 Aside from its political importance, Maidan Nezalezhnosti is a great place to sit and watch the world go by.
 There are six fountains decorating the square.

 In one of the fountains, you can find statues of Kie, Schek, Horiv, and their sister Libed, who are believed to be the founders of Kiev.
 The most iconic figure in Maidan Nezalezhnosti would be the Archangel Mikhail statue that stands on the Independence Monument Column.
 The height of this landmark is 61 meters.

 There are some other decorative statues and busts that you can find in the square.
 It is one of the best spots to go sightseeing in Kiev.

 Not only is the Maidan used for political use or people watching, but Independence Square is also a favorite spot for concerts, festivals, and parades.

 One of the most popular and beautiful places to go in Kiev is St. Sophia’s Cathedral.
 This impressive Orthodox cathedral is so beautiful and intricate that it took two decades for the construction to finish.
 The foundation of the building was first laid in 1011.